The Synovium, Synovitis, Inflammation, and Joint Pain

 Transient or Toxic Synovitis

 Transient synovitis is a temporary condition that is also called toxic synovitis.
-It causes hip pain and limping in young children.
+It often causes hip pain and limping in young children.
 The disorder is more common in boys than girls.
 Generally one hip is affected, but the pain may start in one hip and then move over to the other one.
 The problem is thought to be caused by a viral infection that triggers inflammation of the synovium in the hip joint.
 The affected child usually has a mild fever.
 The virus may cause other symptoms, such as a cold or stomach flu.

 Transitory synovitis is almost always restricted to children up to the age of ten.
 There have been a few reports of the disease appearing in adults, however.